-2023 2020 Firm data Total issuer audit clients in which the firm was the principal auditor 2 5 Total issuer audits in which the firm was not the principal auditor 0 0 Total engagement partners on issuer audit work 1 1 Audits reviewed Total audits reviewed 2 2 Audits in which the firm was the principal auditor 2 2 Integrated audits of financial statements and internal control over financial reporting (ICFR) 0 0 Audits with Part I.A deficiencies 1 1 Percentage of audits with Part I.A deficiencies 50% 50%
+2023 Firm data Total issuer audit clients in which the firm was the principal auditor 5 Total engagement partners on issuer audit work 1 2 Audits reviewed Total audits reviewed 1 Audits in which the firm was the principal auditor 1 Integrated audits of financial statements and internal control over financial reporting (ICFR) 0 Audits with Part I.A deficiencies 1 Percentage of audits with Part I.A deficiencies 100%

 If we include a deficiency in Part I.A of our report, it does not necessarily mean that the firm has not addressed the deficiency.
 In many cases, the firm has performed remedial actions after the deficiency was identified.
-Depending on the circumstances, remedial actions may include performing additional
+Depending on the circumstances, remedial actions may include performing additional audit procedures, informing management of the issuer of the need for changes to the financial statements or reporting on ICFR, or taking steps to prevent reliance on prior audit reports.